TLara1/TLara1.github.io/_projects/21_project.md

 V_\mu^\text{bar}=i S^\text{bare} D_{\mu\nu}^\text{bare} \left(\Gamma^{\nu\ \text{renormalized}} - ie\delta_1\gamma^\nu\right) i S^\text{bare} +\left[\text{Higher-Order Coutnerterms\right].
 \end{equation}

+We have all of the vertices and propagators; now we just need to decide how we should determine the values of our counterterms.

 ### The On-Shell Scheme
 We have four renormalization constants and require four conditions to set these.
 We use the **On-Shell** renormalization scheme in which the renormalized mass is identified with the physical pole mass of the electron.
 The fermionic propagator should have a pole when $$p^2=m_p^2$$, where $$m_p$$ is known as the pole mass.
 Using our formulation of the 2pt electron propagator,